 Originally from Sauk Rapids, Tim Montag became interested in healthcare upon going through the healing process after a track and field injury in high school.
 Courses in anatomy and physiology intrigued him, and he discovered he loved learning how the body works.
-These experiences along with his desire to help people is what led Tim to pursue a career in the medical field.
+These experiences, along with his desire to help people are what led Tim to pursue a career in the medical field.

 Tim strives to listen to his patient’s concerns and fully understand where they are coming from.
 He understands the need to diagnose and treat illness, yet wants to make sure his patients leave the office visit feeling cared for, not just taken care of.